-Become a health services educator, researcher or leader
+Become a health sciences educator, researcher or leader.

 Pursuing a doctoral degree in Health Sciences at the University of North Texas gives you a broad foundation in public health concerns, research and evaluation methods, and social policy analysis to meet the demands of a dynamic health services delivery environment.